convox/docs/docs/console/integrations.md

 The GitHub integration can be used to create triggers for [Workflows](/console/workflows).

-When enabling the integration, please note that there are OAuth settings for each GitHub organization.
+When enabling the integration, there are OAuth settings for each GitHub organization.
 If you want to use a repository to trigger Workflows, its organization must be authorized.

 Also note that forks from private repos in unauthorized GitHub organizations will not be available for triggers, even if the fork's current organization is authorized.
 To work around this limitation, instead of forking you can clone the original repo and push it to a new repo in an authorized organization.